riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 Classic filters
 ---------------

-By default changes feed emits all database documents changes.
-But if you're waiting for some special changes this is not optimal to process each record.
+By default the changes feed emits all database documents changes.
+But if you're waiting for some special changes, processing all documents is inefficient.

-Filters are special design document functions that allows changes feed to emit only specific documents that passed filter rules.
+Filters are special design document functions that allows changes feed to emit only specific documents that pass filter rules.

-Lets assume that our database is mailbox and we need to to handle only new mails (documents with status `new`) events.
+Lets assume that our database is a mailbox and we need to to handle only new mails (documents with status `new`) events.
 Assuming that, our filter function will looks like next one: